yurt-page/Awesome-Cryptography-GUI/README.md

 ![Root Certificate Manager running on Android.](https://i.postimg.cc/nhW3dsKh/Root-Certificate-Manager.png)

 This is the equivalent of the **Windows Certificate Manager Snap-In** but for Android instead.
-This application requires *Root* access (just like regular Linux systems) and cans import custom Root certificates into your system's trusted keystore.
+This application requires *Root* access (just like regular Linux systems) and can import custom Root certificates into your system's trusted keystore.

 This allows you to entirely bypass user-imported CA restrictions added in Android 7.0 Nougat up to Android 9.0 Pie, with Android 10 permanently locking the Android system partition in read-only mode.